raspberrypilearning/raspberry-pi-command/en/step_8.md

 --- /task ---
 --- task ---
-You can also specify a filename for the image:
+You can also specify a file name for the image:

 ```bash
 scrot bash-colours.jpg -s